lajoiepy/cslam/config/cslam/README.md

 `intra_loop_min_inbetween_keyframes`: Minimum number of keyframes between matches for intra-robot loop closures.
 Aims to avoid matching subsequent images.

-`keyframe_generation_ratio`: Generate a new keyframe if the number of inlier matches between the current frame and the previous keyframe is below the specified ratio.
+`keyframe_generation_ratio_threshold`: Generate a new keyframe if the number of inlier matches between the current frame and the previous keyframe is below the specified ratio.
 If set to 1.0, all frames are keyframes.

 `use_vertex_cover_selection`: Use vertex cover computation to minimize communication of keyframe data.